 Here are some guidelines for when you can't hail a taxi:

 Since June of 2007 in Paris, a unique number to call (01 45 30 30 30) has been in place allowing you to call taxis equipped with a terminal.
 Through an automated assistant, you can choose which arrondisement and station is the nearest to you.
 If the station then doesn't respond, you will be automatically connect to a second or third in proximity.

 You can equally reserve your taxi through internet and phone taxi services.
 In order to find out all the information oncerning the rates of taxis in France, please refer to the "tarifs" or rates section of the Taxis of France website as a guide.
 Rates will depend on the area, time of day, distance travelled and number of passengers for each trip.

 Do you prefer to get around in chauffeur driven cars?
-If so, then there are maany companies likely to offis this service, here are a few:
+If so, then there are many companies likely to offer this service (see "More information").

 The city of Paris, just like many big cities in France, promotes the use of green engines and two-wheeled vehicles, as well as extending the lanes for cyclists and roller-bladers.
 A large-scale public bicycle sharing system is set up in several cities like Paris and Nice in France.
 The same system exists in Nice for cars and it will exist in the urban area of Paris (Autolib’) in 2012.

 The parking for tourism coaches and for recreational vehicles, including caravans and converted buses, is regulated.
 Before parking in a city or at a tourist site, please check with the local tourist office for more information on the regulations for that area...